 These have a large septic tank with several additional treatment tanks for wastewater disposal.
 The first treatment tank is similar to the single septic tank of the primary system, while the second treatment tank promotes the aerobic breakdown of wastewater.
 By mixing air with the collected wastewater, the second treatment tank facilitates bacterial breakdown for effective wastewater treatment.

 Simultaneously, the third tank lets all solid wastes settle at the bottom.
 Some secondary septic systems also have a fourth treatment tank to disinfect the wastewater through UV saturation or chlorination.
-And the treated wastewater from this type of secondary septic system is much safer than the primary one.
+The treated wastewater from this type of secondary septic system is much safer than the primary one.

 Effluent Disposal

-All septic systems have an effluent disposal area for the proper dispersal of the treated wastewater throughout your property, mostly underground.
-Discover what sullage or grey water, or effluent is.
+All septic systems have an effluent disposal area for properly dispersal the treated wastewater throughout your property, mostly underground.
+Discover what sullage grey water, or effluent, is.

 The most common effluent disposal types include: